All Episodes

 I don't know.

-But uh Dancing with the You want to talk about Dancing with the Stars?
+You want to talk about Dancing with the Stars?

-That's uh that's the new show.
+That's the new show.

-It's a it's a simple format.
+It's a simple format.

-You'll uh you like it.
+You like it.

-Because like one hand of the federal government buys the debt of the other hand of the federal government.
+Because one hand of the federal government buys the debt of the other hand of the federal government.

 It's a terrific idea.

-I'm sure it's gonna work spl uh splendidly.
+I'm sure it's going to work splendidly.

 The quantitative easing, right?

-You know, the debt commission is talking about how we could save money by eliminating wasteful government programs.
+You know, the Debt Commission is talking about how we could save money by eliminating wasteful government programs.

-I think that would be I think that would be nice.
+I think that would be nice.

 In other news, James Carville has touched Barack Obama's junk.

-He told a Christian Science Monitor breakfast discussion, quote, if Hillary gave up one of her balls and gave it to Obama, he'd have two, unquote.
+He told a Christian Science Monitor breakfast discussion: quote, if Hillary gave up one of her balls and gave it to Obama, he'd have two, unquote.

-Now that's what I call an enhanced put-down.
+Now, that's what I call an enhanced put-down.

-If ever there were a time for the President of the United States to stand up and say, hey man, don't touch my junk, this is it.
+If ever there were a time for the President of the United States to stand up and say, hey, man, don't touch my junk, this is it.

 It was during the 2008 campaign.

-But it's open line Friday.
+But it's Open Line Friday.

-Uh so give us a call 1-800-282-2882.
+So give us a call, 1-800-282-2882.

-Now I don't think Carville is entirely correct on this.
+Now, I don't think Carville is entirely correct on this.

-Uh what what I don't even know what Carville means on this.
+I don't even know what Carville means on this.

 Carville is speaking for the Clintonian faction of the Democrat Party.

-Uh if he'd been Clinton, Clinton looked at the polls and decided he wasn't going to do this and he wasn't going to do that.
+If he'd been Clinton, Clinton looked at the polls and decided he wasn't going to do this and he wasn't going to do that.

 Clinton triangulated to where the polls were.

-Where where are the cojones in that?
+Where are the cojones in that?

 You know?